aleclearmind/restic-in-peace/configure_laptop.md

 * `common.skip-on-battery`: abort the backup if on battery power
 * `common.wifi-whitelist`: abort the backup if the computer is routed through a wifi network not matching one of the provided regexes
 * `common.wifi-blacklist`: abort the backup if the computer is routed through a wifi network matching one of the provided regexes
+* `common.monitor-url`: list of URLs that receive a POST with backup events

 The configuration file syntax is quite self explanatory and largely reflects restic flags.
 Read `man restic` and the configuration syntax reference [here](https://github.com/creativeprojects/resticprofile/#configuration-file-reference).